zecookiez/AdventOfCode2021/README.md

 - Day 14: Enjoyed today's task, found a few observations that would simplify my solution while I was writing Part 2.

 - Day 15: Passed part 1 by only considering moving right and down; got tricked in part 2 immediately.
 Eigth place for part 1 is pretty cool though.

+- Day 16: Can't read instructions fast enough :(

+- Day 17: Blundered a lot, including but not limited to solving the wrong problem and setting the wrong range for the velocities.